 The 48th Pennsylvania Infantry started digging the 511 foot tunnel on June 25, 1864.
 These former civilians from the mountains of Pennsylvania knew how to dig a tunnel because of their experience back home working in the coal mines.

 What really intrigued me was the way they provided fresh air to the miners.
 After the mine exceeded 120 feet, canvas was sealed over the entrance of the shaft.
 A square wooden duct was built from the entrance of the shaft to the area where the miners were digging.
 About 20 feet down from the entrance, a fire chamber and chimney were built.
-The heat rising through the chimney to the outside would draw the stale air from the mine forcing fresh air down the ductwork and into the chamber.
-The chimney being near the entrance made the smoke look like it was coming from the union camp.
+The heat rising up the chimney flue to the outside would draw the stale air from the mine, forcing fresh air down the ductwork and into the chamber.
+The chimney, being near the entrance, made the smoke look like it was coming from the union camp.
 The ducting gave the workers O2 while CO2 was being drawn out of the main shaft.